 As @halfhalftravel grew, I wanted to do more things.
 I would think of an idea and try it right away.
 I ignored my Trello board and lost track of my own project planning.
 Balancing the writing of new content, editing photos and improving the SEO started to exceed my allotted two hours per day that I wanted to spend on side projects.

 When I found myself with more time, I started to learn more about Pinterest, affiliate marketing and SEO.
-As I used this ‘more time’ wisely, I started putting together a photography portfolio and started adding more photos to my stock photography sites.
+As I used this ‘more time’ wisely, I started adding more photos to my stock photography sites.
 I found myself with even more time and I started making YouTube videos.
 I (somehow) found myself with way too much time and I started experimenting with gig sites like Fiverr and Upwork.
 I would read articles and watch videos about everything I could find about passive income and growing a community.

 Now, instead of carefully working toward a single goal, with one side project, I had a large number of side projects all moving at the same time.
 I wanted to take a step back and figure out why I like working on side projects so much and if there was anything that I could share about my process that could help others.

 How to choose a side project to work on

 A side project can be anything that you work on, well, on the side.
 If it’s not really a side project, then it’s your “main project,” or primary source of income.
 I try and make my side projects support my primary source of income in terms of applied skills.
 Money is usually my motivation to get into a new side project, but that isn’t always the case.